DelphiWorlds/MockLoc/Readme.md

 An app for mocking locations on Android. **This project is for Delphi 11 (or higher) only**

-Currently (as at Jan 2nd, 2022) there appear to be some issues with making mock locations work with this app.
-See the [issues page](https://github.com/DelphiWorlds/MockLoc/issues) for details

 Dependent on the [Kastri library](https://github.com/DelphiWorlds/Kastri).

 Compatible with [Embarcadero](https://wwww.embarcadero.com) [Delphi](https://www.embarcadero.com/products/delphi)